rblack42/math-magik/docs/_sources/devnotes/02-basic-sphinx-setup.rst.txt

 ******************

-Since Sphinx_ is a |PY| tool, installation is accomplished using the standard :command"`pip` tool.
+Since Sphinx_ is a |PY| tool, installation is accomplished using the standard :command:`pip` tool.
 This can be run from a :term:`command line`, but since I am going to develop this project using PyCharm_ we will install it inside the :term:`IDE`: